 Compensation in a personal injury claim is intended to put you in the position you would have been in if you had not been injured.
 Keep a record of your expenditure and losses.
 Examples are lost wages, commission, bonuses, transport costs etc.

-If you were injured because of a problem at work such as faulty equipment, manual handling errors or slip and trip, you should raise a grievance about it. [see How to raise a grievance at work]
+If you were injured because of a problem at work such as faulty equipment, manual handling errors or slip and trip, you should raise a grievance about it - see Grievance Builder